marzukia/blog/content/posts/nz-negative-growth-unbiased-analysis.md

 This post is not aiming to downplay the significance of our country entering into a recession, but more to provide a level headed and pragmatic view of it considering extenuating circumstances at a macro level.

-Lastly, I can't imagine a scenario where New Zealand does not enter into a recession during a global pandemic without seriously sacrificing its performance in managing cases to date.
+Lastly, I can't imagine a scenario where New Zealand does not enter into a recession during a global pandemic without seriously sacrificing its performance in managing cases.
+I would take the option where New Zealander's don't die en masse over one where we all make slightly more money.